Dog and Cat Teeth Cleaning in La Crosse

 Dog and Cat Teeth Cleaning (Dental Prophylaxis)

-Here at La Crosse Veterinary Clinic, our dog and cat teeth cleaning procedure—also known as a dental prophylaxis—involves not only thoroughly cleaning the teeth, but preventing oral infection and disease as well.
-For every teeth cleaning we perform, we monitor each pet’s vital signs before, during, and after treatment.
-We also use warming pads and fluids for added comfort throughout the entire treatment.
+Our dog and cat teeth cleaning procedures—also known as dental prophylaxis—involve thoroughly cleaning the teeth and preventing oral infection and disease as well.
+For every cleaning we perform, we monitor each pet’s vital signs before, during, and after treatment.
+We also use warming pads and fluids for added comfort throughout the entire procedure.

 Our dental prophylaxes involve a three-phase process, detailed below.
-You can also print our Explanation of an Itemized Dental Treatment Plan and Dentistry at La Crosse Veterinary Clinic handouts for more information.
+You can also print our Explanation of an Itemized Dental Treatment Plan and Dentistry at La Crosse Veterinary Clinic handouts if you need more information!

 Cat Dental Health

-Below, you will find information on a specific cat oral condition and cat dental grades, each of which detail the severity of the symptoms and need for professional cat teeth cleaning.
+Below, you will find information on a specific oral condition in cats and cat dental grades, each of which details the severity of the symptoms and the need for professional cat teeth cleaning.

 Grade 1